The Most Haunted Places In The Appalachian Mountains

 These tunnels, abundant with highly flammable coal, burned intensely, leading to a near-fatal incident in the 1970s when a sinkhole nearly claimed the life of a young boy.
 Today, Centralia stands as a ghost town, yet curious visitors can still drive through its eerie streets to witness the haunting aftermath.
 Buckled roadways and abandoned homes lend the town an atmosphere reminiscent of a horror movie.

+Legends surrounding Centralia are more contemporary than other haunted locations in Appalachia.
 For those venturing to Centralia, the Graffiti Highway, once a popular tourist attraction before being covered in 2020, remains a notable site.
-Additionally, visitors should consider exploring Saint Ignatius Cemetery, renowned as one of the most haunted spots in this fiery city.
+Visitors should also consider exploring Saint Ignatius Cemetery, renowned as one of the most haunted spots in this fiery city.

 West Virginia Penitentiary